 We are actively involved in efforts to promote a cleaner environment by reducing both fuel consumption and emissions.
 For many years, our Asset-Based segment has voluntarily limited the maximum speed of its trucks, which reduces fuel consumption and emissions and contributes to ABF Freight's excellent safety record.
 Our Asset-Based segment utilizes engine idle management programming to automatically shut down engines of parked tractors.
 Fuel consumption and emissions have also been minimized through a strict equipment maintenance schedule.
 In 2015, our Asset-Based segment began voluntarily installing aerodynamic aids on its fleet of over-the-road trailers to further enhance fuel economy and reduce emissions.
 ABF Freight participates in the EPA's SmartWay Transport Partnership, a collaboration between the EPA and the freight transportation industry that helps freight shippers, carriers, and logistics companies reduce greenhouse gases and diesel emissions.
-ABF Freight was recognized with a 2018 SmartWay Freight Carrier Excellence Award by the EPA's SmartWay Transport Partnership for being a top freight carrier for superior environmental performance and for its actions to reduce freight emissions.
-ABF Freight was also awarded a SmartWay Excellence Award in 2014 for industry leadership in freight supply chain environmental performance and energy efficiency.
-For the past nine years, ABF Freight has been recognized in Inbound Logistics 'annual list of supply chain partners committed to sustainability.
+In 2019, ABF Freight was recognized, for the second consecutive year and for the third time overall, with the SmartWay Freight Carrier Excellence Award by the EPA's SmartWay Transport Partnership for being a top freight carrier for outstanding environmental achievements and an industry leader for its actions to reduce freight emissions.
+In 2019, ABF Freight was also named a SmartWay High Performer by the EPA in recognition of its leadership in the freight industry for producing more efficient and sustainable supply chain solutions.
+For the past 10 years, ABF Freight has been recognized in Inbound Logistics' annual list of supply chain partners committed to sustainability.
 Furthermore, in association with the American Trucking Associations' Sustainability Task Force, ABF Freight has participated in other opportunities to address environmental issues.

-ArcBest Corporation was named a "Top 50 U.S. Third-party Logistics Provider" by Armstrong & Associates, Inc. in 2018 and 2017.
-Our ArcBest segment was recognized by Transport Topics on the "Top Freight Brokerage Firms of 2018" list, ranking eighteenth for the past two years and marking its fourth consecutive year to be listed.
+Our ArcBest segment was recognized by Transport Topics on the "Top Freight Brokerage Firms" list, ranking twenty-second in 2019 and marking its fifth consecutive year to be listed.
+ArcBest was named a "Top 50 U.S. Third-party Logistics Provider" by Armstrong & Associates, Inc. in 2018 and 2017.
 In recognition of the commitment to quality of our expedite operations, Panther was awarded the "Quest for Quality Award" by Logistics Magazine in 2017 for the fifth consecutive year.
-In 2016, Panther received the "National Expedited Carrier of the Year" award for the second consecutive year by the National Shippers Strategic Transportation Council.
-U-Pack received its first "Quest for Quality" award from Logistics Magazine in 2017, being honored in the Household Goods & High Value Goods category.
+U-Pack received the "Quest for Quality" award from Logistics Magazine in 2017, being honored in the Household Goods & High Value Goods category.